Clics modernos: Overview

 After his first solo tour of Argentina in 1982, García began a new project with his manager Daniel Grinbank.
 García went to New York to record his next album, with Pedro Aznar, who was living there while playing in the Pat Metheny band.
 The black silhouette figure on the cover photo for the album is by Conceptual Artist Richard Hambleton who is known as the Shadowman.
+The album cover's location in New York's neighborhood of Tribeca was commemorated with a plaque by the city in 2023.

 Composition

 The album has a strong new wave influence, with a significant use of synthesizers and samplers.

-The album used a Roland TR-808 drum machine instead of a human drummer, resulting in a more poppy and rhythm-heavy sound than in García's previous work.
+The album used a Roland TR-808 drum machine instead of a human drummer (even though Casey Scheuerell played drums on some of the songs), resulting in a more poppy and rhythm-heavy sound than in García's previous work.